davious/frameText/README.md

 # frameText

-surrounds a line of text with a frame
+surrounds a line of text with a frame, allows a width to be specified